python-wheel-build/fromager/docs/howtos.md

 Be certain to use `--python` to pass the Python interpreter name to use with the list of packages in the build order file.

+### Building CUDA wheels

+The CUDA variant cannot be built in the pipeline, yet.
+To build it locally, run the bootstrap process, then use `cuda/build_cuda.sh` with the `build-order.json` to build the actual packages using the base container with the necessary libraries.

 ## Updating tools

 When these tools run in the build pipelines, their dependencies are